harinipanayappan/The_Elites-hacksprint/README.md

 Features:
 * Event details including time, location, and registration links, displayed on a map
 * Web scraping to gather event details from trusted mental health websites for a comprehensive list.

+### 7) Chatbot

+Purpose: Helps users address their concerns, find resources, and gain insights through conversational interactions.

+Features:
+* Real-time responses to user queries about mental health.
+* Personalized recommendations based on user inputs.
+* Integration with OpenAI for intelligent and empathetic conversations.